hardicd/gis_analyst_labs/module_3_manipulating_raster_data/readme.md

 - NASA Earthsearch
 - QGIS geoprocessing tools
 - Raster symbology
+- Creating your own raster datasets
+- Exporting raster data to GeoTiff from QGIS
+- Exporting raster data to STAC

 # Lab 3 instructions:
 1. Register for an Earthdata account if you don't have one already at: https://urs.earthdata.nasa.gov/users/new